The buildup of galaxies and their spheroids: the contributions of mergers, disc instabilities and star formation: Galaxy formation model

-where $M_\mathrm{disc}$ is the baryonic mass of the disc, $r_\mathrm{disc}$ is its half-mass radius, $V_\mathrm{c}(r_\mathrm{disc})$ is the circular velocity at that radius, and $F_\mathrm{stab}$ is a parameter that controls which discs are unstable to bar formation (\citealt{Cole2000}).
-Discs are assumed to form a bar if the above condition is fulfilled. \cite{Efstathiou1982} estimated $F_\mathrm{stab}\approx1.1$ for stellar discs, while \cite{Christodoulou1995} found $F_\mathrm{stab}\approx0.9$ for gaseous discs. $F_\mathrm{stab}$ is allowed to vary in {\tt GALFORM}. \cite{Lacey2016} found that $F_\mathrm{stab}=0.9$ gave a good reproduction of the number counts of dusty star forming galaxies observed by \textit{Herschel}.
+$F_\mathrm{stab}$ is allowed to vary in {\tt GALFORM} (see section 5.3 of \citealt{Lacey2016} for the effects of said variation). \cite{Lacey2016} chose the value $F_\mathrm{stab}=0.9$ in order to reproduce the present-day K-band luminosity function, and thus that value is used in the fiducial model.
+Note, however, that varying $F_\mathrm{stab}=0.9$ has an effect on many predictions of the model, such as the spheroid abundance at the present day and the UV luminosity function at high redshifts.

+\cite{Izquierdo2022} studied the accuracy of the \cite{Efstathiou1982} criterion in the IllustrisTNG-50 (\citealt{Pillepich2019}) and IllustrisTNG-100 (\citealt{Nelson2019}) hydrodynamical cosmological simulations.
+They found that the instability criterion is accurate to within $\approx20\%$ in identifying discs that are stable against or unstable to bar formation.
+However, they used the criterion appropriate for stellar discs ($F_\mathrm{stab}=1.1$), so the accuracy of the instability criterion may be different for the value used in this paper ($F_\mathrm{stab}=0.9$).

 Once a bar has formed, we assume that it buckles (\citealt{Combes1990},~\citealt{Friedli1993},~\citealt{Debattista2006}) and forms a spheroid.
 For simplicity, this process is assumed to be instantaneous (as soon as the disc becomes unstable).
 The resultant spheroid includes the stellar mass of the previous disc and spheroid, while the cold gas is fed to a starburst that is assumed to be triggered at the same time.
 The spheroid size is calculated in a manner similar to when a merger occurs (see~\citealt{Cole2000},~\citealt{Lacey2016}).

-We note that {\tt GALFORM} includes no modelling of gas clumps (\citealt{Immeli2004},~\citealt{Elmegreen2008},~\citealt{Guo2015}) or secular evolution of discs (e.g.~\citealt{Genzel2008},~\citealt{Sellwood2014}).
-Instead, entire galaxy discs are assumed to evolve into spheroids once the instability criterion is fulfilled.
-While this may be a somewhat extreme implementation, discs generally regrow fairly quickly in {\tt GALFORM}.